B

 Puppies

-Female reagles can have between one to 10 puppies, but they average two to four pups per litter.
+Female reagles can have between one and 10 puppies, but they average two to four pups per litter.
 If you are interested in adopting one of these unique dogs, use a reputable breeder to avoid scams and genetic health defects.
 It’s best to first approach registered Rottweiler or beagle breeders, but if that doesn’t have the desired result, try looking at shelters.
 Visit your local beagle or Rottweiler rescue, and ask them to contact you if they find one.

 Reagle puppy on a patio